 A la source, La Femme Aimée (1966, France, 10m, DCP)

-In this short documentary Kaplan explores the drawings of artist André Masson, characterized by an eroticism that, she wrote, “propels and consumes him.”
+An exploration of the drawings of artist André Masson, characterized by an eroticism that, Kaplan wrote, “propels and consumes him.”

 Les années 25 (1965, France, 12m, DCP)